On One of The Gravest Crimes against Humanity That Not Every Country Chose to Condemn at The UN

 We shouldn’t be surprised – but we should be enraged.
 We should be able to see who the ones in power are and what kind of mentality we’re up against.

-To support my work, please consider inviting me for coffee or contributing to cover my hosting fees (WordPress, domain, music licensing, etc.) for 2026 by clicking one of the buttons below.
+To support my work, please consider inviting me for coffee or contributing to cover my hosting fees (WordPress, domain, music licensing, etc.) for 2026 by clicking here.

 As always, stay strong, check on others, and keep your heart open.